ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 - **Travel Board**: "Closed / Interesting Life Ledger"
 - **Blogging Board**: "Closed / Thought Clarity Ledger"

-Naming it this way has been helpful to me.
-(TODO: Blogpost on important of naming on human behavior)
+Naming it this way has been helpful to me. (🔗 TODO: Blogpost on important of naming on human behavior)

 **Summarizing Enhancing the "Done" Column**

 By organizing the "Done" column into specific categories and maintaining a detailed system for chained tasks, you can ensure comprehensive task management and continuous improvement.
 And ensure nothing goes out of your mind.

-#### Enhancing Knowledge Capture (Unfinished Idea: TODO: Improve this aspect then write about it)
+#### Enhancing Knowledge Capture (Unfinished Idea: 🔗 TODO: Improve this aspect then write about it)

 I don't have a very good insight into capturing long term ideas.
 For example, if I learnt something that I want to acess later.